cyber-veerjot/Cybersecurity-Portfolio-2026/Part2_activities/B22/README.md

 ## B22 – Enhance the Cybersecurity of a Website from the Community
 ### Description:
 In order to boost the website's security posture, I used OWASP ZAP to do a defensive cybersecurity assessment on a community website.
 Finding frequent online security misconfigurations and defensive security enhancements were the main goals of the evaluation.
+I only recommended the solutions because i didn't get the consent for this activity.
 ### Security Issues Identified:
 1. **Missing Content Security Policy (CSP) Header**
 2. **Missing Anti-Clickjacking Protection**